matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 This proposal implements the reserved "knock" membership type for the `m.room.member` state event.
 This state event indicates that a user knocks a room, that is asking for permission to join.
 It contains an optional "reason" parameter to specify the reason you want to join.
-Like other memtership types the parameters "displayname" and "avatar_url" are optional.
+Like other membership types the parameters "displayname" and "avatar_url" are optional.
 This membership can be set from users who aren't currently in said room.
 An example for the membership would look as
 follows:
 ```json